 Academic Integrity.
 The highest standards of academic integrity are expected of all students.
-The failure of any student to meet these standards may result in suspension or expulsion from the university and other sanctions as specified in the academic integrity policies of the individual colleges.
+The failure of any student to meet these standards may result in suspension or expulsion from the university or other sanctions as specified in the University Student Academic Integrity Policy.
 Violations of academic integrity include, but are not limited to, cheating, fabrication, tampering, plagiarism, or facilitating such activities.
-The university and college academic integrity policies are available from the Office of the Senior Vice President and Provost and from the deans of the individual colleges.
+The University Student Academic Integrity Policy is available from the Office of the Senior Vice President and Provost and from the deans of the individual col-